cdunham1989/oyster_card/README.md

 # Oystercard Challenge

 2nd October - Paired with Christine Horrocks
 3rd October - Paired with Olivia Beresford
+4th October - Paired with Tom Spencer
+5th October - Paired with Christine Horrocks
+6th October - Paired with Ainsley Chang

 This week's challenge will start with going back over the basics we covered last week in Boris Bikes, giving you the chance to reinforce what you learned last week.
 You'll then be challenged to build a more complex system which should really stretch your skills in Ruby, TDD and object-oriented design.